stephensanwo/Filed-Audio-Server/README.md

 ### Application Security:

 An API Key is created for the API using the api-credentials CLI tool in development.
 An API Key is required on specific routes.
-See URL endpoints below for details <b>remove the require_api decorator on routes to disbale application security in development<b>
+See URL endpoints below for details <b>remove the require_api decorator on routes to disbale application security in development</b>

 To generate an API. in the CLI, run: